GabrielMalakias/GabrielMalakias.github.io/_drafts/circuit_breaker_with_ruby.md

 Stoplight::Light.default_data_store = Stoplight::DataStore::Redis.new(redis)
 {% endhighlight %}

 Now, we will use Stoplight in article#show route to responds with a fallback when something is going wrong.
-We need to add too a possibility to fail, to do this we will add a code that will fail randomically.
+We need to add too the possibility to fail, to do this we will add a code that will fail randomically.

 First we need to create a command, similar to a previous post.
 You can use all code directly on Article.find, but I will use a command to keep the previous pattern.

-Create a file into lib/commands/article folder this command will be responsible to search and encapsulates a circuit breaker behavior.
+Create a file into lib/commands/article folder, this command will be responsible to search and encapsulates a circuit breaker behavior.
 Add the following lines into the file.
 {% highlight ruby %}
 module Commands
   module Article